-Although the coronavirus pandemic has severely disrupted travel, it's worth keep these tips in mind for future trips.
+Although the pandemic has severely disrupted travel, it's worth keeping these tips in mind for future trips.

 Speed is also of the essence if you're a victim of crime.
 If any of your belongings are stolen, make sure you tell the local police immediately.

-Your insurer will want a crime reference number before you can pursue a claim, and the conditions of some policies mean that you must report a crime within 24 hours.
+Your insurer will want a crime reference number before you can pursue a claim, and the conditions of some policies mean that you must report it within 24 hours.

-If it's not possible to get over to the police station, tell your holiday rep or hotel manager, and ask them to help you put together a written report.
+If it's not possible to get to a police station, tell your holiday rep or hotel manager and ask them to help you put together a written report.

 Severe delays at the airport are incredibly frustrating, especially if you're counting down the seconds until you can sun yourself on the beach.